cilium/tetragon/docs/content/en/docs/concepts/tracing-policy/selectors.md

 The `State` operator can accept integer values to match against or the equivalent TCP_ enumeration.
 For example, an established socket can be matched with `TCP_ESTABLISHED` or 1; a closed socket with `TCP_CLOSE` or 7.

+The `CapabilityMask` operator can be used to match a kernel capability from the hook.
+The concept is very similar to `matchCapabilities`, but is restricted to arguments you get from the hook.
+The filter accepts all the available capabilities (see also the kernel source).
+It performs a bitmask AND against the value.
+For example, if you want to match `CAP_SYS_ADMIN`, Tetragon will change the value to the mask, by doing `1 << 27` in this case, and use it to match the resolved value: `value & mask`.
+You can also directly use the `Mask` operator to perform such matching, by converting the capability to the mask and using it in the policy.

 In case of `matchPIDs`: